 You can query the actual peak TPS of an instance to understand the traffic fluctuation and peak traffic of your service and determine whether the current instance specification meets your business requirements.

-ApsaraMQ for RabbitMQ provides the following methods that you can use to query the peak TPS of an instance based on a granularity of seconds:
+ApsaraMQ for RabbitMQ allows you to use the following methods to query the peak TPS of an instance:

 MethodDescriptionTime granularityResource level